 Why?
-Because of the nature of the business, we had to provide detailed documentation – what are the business impacts and operational impacts of the changes that you are about to deploy.
-The emphasis was on minimizing the of risk something going wrong and what to do if something does go wrong.
+Because of the nature of the business, we had to provide detailed documentation – what are the business impacts and operational impacts of the changes that you are about to deploy?
+The emphasis was on minimizing the risk of something going wrong and what to do if something does go wrong.

 This document then had to be reviewed by one or two engineering peers on the team and our manager.
 Before shipping, we had to execute another set of manual tests to make sure nothing was obviously broken, and then finally we were ready to ship.

 What did we do when things went wrong?
 Well, first of all we would try to immediately roll back the change.
 But sometimes that wasn’t very easy, for example, if you just deployed a UI change that was already seen by customers.
 If you roll back, that would lead to a very poor customer experience.
 So then we decided to roll forward, which means working on a bug fix as fast as you can to get it out.